Eimer-Archive/MineCrashSolutions/README.md

 ### Do you accept Java errors unrelated to Minecraft?

 Minecraft (Java Edition) is made with the Java programming language so we kind of have to.
-Anyone can make plugins or mods for the game which people can end up getting errprs from.
+Anyone can make plugins or mods for the game which people can end up getting errors from.

 ### How does it work?